Ladivcr/Sistemas-Distribuidos/README.md

 * **Matplotlib: To generate the image**
 > pip3 install  matplotlib
 * **mysql: To store the data**
-> *if you want to do some tests you need to install mysql in your computer and make Data Base.
-To interact with the database from python you need a database manager (there are others, but here is one)

 > pip3 install MySQLdb
 * **Tweepy: To get the data from Twitter**
 > pip3 install tweepy